dementr80/app-for-learning/README.md

 ## App for learning

-In this app I'm trying to discover some features I'm learning.
+I have created this app in order to try features I'm learning.
-This app based on create-react-app
+This app based on create-react-app.